-Join Adam Wilbert for an in-depth discussion in this video Tweaking the design, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Tweaking the design, part of Access 2007: Forms and Reports.

 At the end of Chapter 3, we took a look at connecting a user input form to a…query, which then passed data into a chart.…We can do the same thing with a report.…I've got a workflow setup here called SalesByDivision and I'll double click on…the form here to open it up and you'll notice that I have some selection boxes…that I can put input into.…I am going to go ahead and choose a few of these.…I am going to choose New England for the Year 2005 and I want to compare that…to values for the Mid-Atlantic in the same Year, in 2005.…And if I say Preview Report, the report opens up and shows me the values…that I've selected.…